All Episodes

 They're losing advertisers and they're losing people.

-Well, we can come up with other ways to help the community.
+He's not saying it in so many words, or we can come up with other ways to help the community.

-So they're not realizing how much it's hurting the small people, I don't think either.
+So they're not realizing how much it's hurting the small people, I don't think, either.

-Well, I think the people that are fed up with it are the fans.
+Yeah, well, I think the people that are fed up with it are the fans.

 Oh, we have the right to freedom of speech.